RedEcho/CTF_Challenges/EasyCTF_IV/5365_EzReverse/WriteUp/Writeup.md

 ### 3.3 Now, you just have to understand...

 The key here is not to try to understand each individual line of code, you won't succeed.
 Just try to understand how the code flows, what instructions are executed after which one, what path does the code take...
 After a bit of thinking, I highlighted every `goto` instructions (which are in fact `jump` instructions that radare2 modified for us to make it more clear.
-That's what the `ams.pseudo` is doing, among other things). you could also use the `VV` command to see a graph representation of the program flow, that may be more visual.
+That's what the `ams.pseudo` is doing, among other things).
+You could also use the `VV` command to see a graph representation of the program flow, that may be more visual.

 1. The beginning does some stuff, then, at the address `0x00400867`, checks if a value equals 2.
 In some cases (I'm not sure which one it is), it jumps to the end of the program and nothing happens.
 Well, that exactly the behavior we encountered at the beginning, when we ran the program without an argument.
 So this beginning just sets up some stuff, then checks if an argument has been passed.
 If not, then it jumps to the end and the program just stops.
 2. Then, we get some pretty complex logic, and a series of jumps that all lead to the same place, namely `0x00400967`.